Seahawks tight end Greg Olsen likely to miss extended time after rupturing ligament in foot vs. Cardinals

 “It’s a little early, but he has a fascia tear injury that he’s had before in his other foot,” Carroll said.
 “He knows exactly what it is and sometimes when it ruptures like it did, we think it’s the best thing for a quick recovery.
 So we’ll see what happens and wish him the best and hopefully he can make it back.
 The fact that he’s already had this before really helps him understand what’s coming up.”

 The injury occurred early in the fourth quarter on a noncontact play as Olsen was running to block on a wide receiver screen pass to DK Metcalf.
-Olsen started to hop to the sideline after the play before signalling trainers to help him.
+Olsen started to hop to the sideline after the play before signaling trainers to help him.

 Olsen, playing for Carolina at the time, tore the fascia in his right foot in December 2018.
 He was placed on the injured reserve and missed the remainder of that season.